 3) Make sure your enunciation of words is clear.

 When you practice on your own and recording your efforts, pay close attention to your enunciation.
 Are the words clear enough?
 If in doubt, re-record it as any times as it takes to make it clear as a bell.
-The PTE criteria ask test takers to speak clearly enough for a native speaker to understand you.
+The PTE criteria ask test-takers to speak clearly enough for a native speaker to understand you.
 I would go further and encourage you to speak clearly enough for a competent, non-native speaker to get every word.
 This will greatly help your PTE pronunciation and oral fluency scores.

 Watch this video if you want to learn more about how an accent can affect your PTE speaking score.

 You would probably agree that belting out your words at a mile a minute is a bad idea (see above), but you must not slow yourself down so that you end up talking like a robot from Star Wars!
 For example, saying “I-do-not-believe-that-there-is-any-good-reason-for-doing-this” would get you low marks, even though it’s grammatically correct.
 Why?
 Although you are pronouncing the words clearly, enunciating well, avoiding hesitations (see below) and speaking at the right pace, there is nothing natural about your delivery.
 Basically, keep it real!